More about: Florence Hop-On Hop-Off Bus

 The main points of interest in Florence that you will see on the tourist bus

-The Florence sightseeing bus tour will allow you to discover the city's most emblematic places in comfort and without having to worry about getting around.
-Here are some of the most notable stops you won't want to miss:
+The Florence tourist bus route allows you to discover the city's most iconic sights in comfort, without having to worry about getting around.
+Here are some of the highlights you won't want to miss:

 - Piazzale Michelangelo: An essential viewpoint to enjoy the best panoramic views of Florence.
 It includes a bronze replica of Michelangelo's David.